vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-secret-management.md

 For testing purposes, Vault can be deployed inside Kubernetes using the Helm chart at https://www.vaultproject.io/docs/platform/k8s/helm/run.
 This is not a production-ready deployment of Vault.
-Individuals with Vault expertise and/or Hashicorp should be consulted if running Vault in production.
+Individuals with Vault expertise and/or HashiCorp should be consulted if running Vault in production.

 Once an external secret store is available to workloads in Kubernetes, there are several options for retrieval.
 The following covers these approaches, our